wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/zero-trust-endpoints/includes/what-are-endpoints.md

 ## What is an attack surface?

-Cybercriminals will try to use any endpoint to carry out attacks.
-This means that all the endpoints can potentially be compromised for malicious purposes since they are *attack vectors*. *Attack surface* refers to the collection of these threat vectors.
+Cybercriminals will try to use _any_ endpoint to carry out attacks.
+This means that _all_ endpoints can potentially be compromised for malicious purposes since they are *attack vectors*. *Attack surface* refers to the collection of these threat vectors.
 Let’s look at how the use of endpoints can result in a pervasive and encompassing attack surface:

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RWPb1R]